 Due to the Covid-19 pandemic, JSC/NCJJ was not able to formally vote on approval of this report.
-The report was sent to members for informal feedback and this final version reflects their input.
+The report was sent to members for informal feedback and reflects their input.

 Workgroups

 The three workgroups of JSC are: Transition Services, High Utilizers of Services and Youth & Family Engagement.